Rrmr3609/HomeEnergyMonitor/README.md

 1. Create a Telgram Bot

 - Download and open Telegram and search for @BotFather
-- Run/newbot, follow the prompts and save the bot token it gives you
+- Run /newbot, follow the prompts and save the bot token it gives you

 2. Obtain your chat ID